 As well as 'a la carte', most restaurants will serve a simple, value for money ‘Menu del Dia’.
 The price varies from between €10 and €13 a head for a three course meal including half a bottle of wine.

-The nearest restaurant is a short stroll away, by the sports hall.
+The nearest restaurant is a short stroll away, by the sports area.

 Restaurant Piscina – award winning, Italian style, log fueled ovens, specialising in pizza’s, a huge choice, (even a chocolate one), they also have an extensive menu thats includes pasta's and steaks, wine €4 a bottle, take aways/local deliveries available.